 We are an independent, advertising-supported comparison service.
 Our goal is to help you make smarter financial decisions by providing you with interactive tools and financial calculators, publishing original and objective content, by enabling you to conduct research and compare information for free – so that you can make financial decisions with confidence.
 The offers that appear on this site are from companies from which TheSimpleDollar.com receives compensation.
 This compensation may impact how and where products appear on this site including, for example, the order in which they appear.
 The Simple Dollar does not include all card/financial services companies or all card/financial services offers available in the marketplace.
 The Simple Dollar has partnerships with issuers including, but not limited to, Capital One, Chase & Discover.
 View our full advertiser disclosure to learn more.

 Teens are more expensive to insure because they pose a big risk to auto insurers.
-Not only do drivers between the ages of 16 and 19 have less experience behind the wheel, they’re also nearly three times more likely to be involved in a fatal crash than other drivers, are more likely to speed, and have the lowest rate of seatbelt use of all age groups, according to the Centers for Disease Control and Prevention.
-Due to these reasons, teens get charged more for car insurance.
+Not only do drivers between the ages of 16 and 19 have less experience behind the wheel, they’re also nearly three times more likely to be involved in a fatal crash than other drivers, are more likely to speed, and have the lowest rate of seatbelt use of all age groups, according to the car insurance.
 A lot more.